United States Sports Academy - "America's Sports University"

-On the surface, the film appears to be a very well made sports picture, depicting outstanding athletic accomplishments by many individuals and teams throughout the world.
-However, as World War II neared, critics became more and more suspicious of underlying suspected intentions in producing "Olympia": Nazi propaganda.
-Kracauer (1947) stated, "To be sure, all Nazi films were more or less propaganda films – even the mere entertainment pictures which seem to be remote from politics" (p.
+On the surface, the film appears to be a very well made sports film, depicting outstanding athletic accomplishments by many individuals and teams from throughout the world.
+However, as Germany’s intentions became clearer in the period before World War II, critics became more and more suspicious that the actual motive for producing “Olympia” was political promotion: Nazi propaganda.
+Kracauer (1947) stated, “To be sure, all Nazi films were more or less propaganda films—even the mere entertainment pictures which seem to be remote from politics” (p.
 275).
-To date, no one has been able to uncover substantive evidence proving that the sole intention of producing "Olympia" was for propaganda purposes.
-There are, however, many hints that at least part of the German Government's purpose in supporting "Olympia" was to promote the positive principles (as perceived by the Nazis) of National Socialism to the world.
+To date, no one has been able to uncover substantive evidence proving that the sole intention of producing “Olympia” was to create propaganda.
+There are, however, many hints that at least part of the German government’s purpose in supporting “Olympia” was to promote the positive (as perceived by the Nazis) principles of National Socialism to the world.

 References